Shrutii07/Shrutii07/README.md

 ## Hi there! 👋
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Shrutii07" alt="Shrutii07" /> </p>

-I am a Software Engineer at NatWest Group.
+I am pursuing my Masters from Georgia Institute of Technology.
+Previously I worked as a Software Engineer at NatWest Group.
 I am interested in working at the intersection of machine learning (ML) and development.
 I completed my undergraduate in Electronics and Communication Engineering at [Visvesvaraya National Institute of Technology (VNIT), Nagpur, India](http://vnit.ac.in/).

 ### Get in Touch: